uniba-swt/libbidib/README.md

 3. Navigate to the directory where the build files should be generated
 4. Execute `cmake <path-to-project-root>`
 5. Choose static or shared library:
-	* Shared: Execute `make bidib` which will create the shared library `libbidib.so`
+	* Shared: Execute `make bidib` to create the shared library `libbidib.so`
-	* Static: Execute `make bidib_static` which will create the static library `libbidib_static.a`
+	* Static: Execute `make bidib_static` to create the static library `libbidib_static.a`

-For running the tests, execute `make` and afterwards `ctest -V`.

-For generating the documentation, execute `doxygen doxygen_config.txt` in the root directory of the project.
+To generate the documentation, execute `doxygen doxygen_config.txt` in the root directory of the project.
 This will create the directory `doc` which contains the documentation.

-For generating the code coverage report, run
+To generate the code coverage report, run
 `cmake -DCMAKE_BUILD_TYPE=Debug <path-to-project-root>`
 and afterwards `make coverage_test`.

+## Test
+To run the unit tests, execute `make` from within the build directory, and afterwards `ctest -V`.

+To run physical tests on a model railway platform, see the readme in [project-root/test/physical-test](/test/physical-test)

 ## Message handling